adam-r-kowalski/atom/README.md

 ### Interfaces and Implementations

-Interfaces in Neuron define a contract for classes (in the form of function signatures), and any class implementing an interface must fulfil this contract by defining those functions.
+Interfaces in Neuron define a contract for structs (in the form of function signatures), and any struct implementing an interface must fulfil this contract by defining those functions.

 For example, let's consider an interface `Shape` with a function `area`, and two struct types, `Circle` and `Square`, implementing this interface: